Applied Behavior Analysis

 What is Applied Behavior Analysis?

-Applied Behavior Analysis (ABA) is an approach to identifying and studying the interpersonal and environmental influences on behavior to help provide techniques for constructive changes and performance improvement.
-Behavior Analysts collect and analyze data in order to produce evidence-supported behavior-analytic treatment plans.
+Applied Behavior Analysis (ABA) is an approach to identifying and studying the environmental influences on behavior to help provide techniques for constructive changes and performance improvement.
+Behavior Analysts collect and analyze data in order to produce behavior-analytic treatment plans.
 ABA is an often used therapy to help children on the autism spectrum.

 For more information, please see the Behavior Analyst Certification Board (BACB)® website, and the psychology department’s ABA advisor, Prof. William Sharp.